GetCoinsCom/gcwallet/CONTRIBUTING.md

 ## Support requests

-If you are having particular problem with your Copay instalation, please first [search older issues](https://github.com/getcoins/wallet/issues) in order to learn if the issue is already reported.
+If you are having particular problem with your GetCoins instalation, please first [search older issues](https://github.com/getcoinscom/gcwallet/issues) in order to learn if the issue is already reported.
 It could be fixed already.

-Please also check our [FAQ](https://github.com/getcoins/wallet/wiki/GETCOINS---FAQ).
+Please also check our [FAQ](https://github.com/getcoinscom/gcwallet/wiki/GETCOINS---FAQ).

 When requesting support describe the issue as much in detail as possible.
 Consider to provide the following information:

 - Which platform are you using?
 (Which device and operating system)
-- Which version of Copay are you using?
-(Check Copay version on the side menu)
+- Which version of GetCoins are you using?
+(Check GetCoins version on the side menu)
 - Please import your wallet on a different platform.
 Does the problem persist?
 - What type of wallet are you using? (multisig or singlesig)
 - When the wallet was created?
 On which device / operating system
-- Please check Copay logs (General Settings -> About Copay -> Session Logs).
+- Please check GetCoins logs (General Settings -> About GetCoins -> Session Logs).
 Look for any errors reported there (errors are shown in red)
 - If possible, please provide a screenshot of the error / issue.